Biomedical Sciences Department

 Role of the Biomedical Sciences Department

-The department of Biomedical Sciences provides education and opportunity for research in the sciences basic to medicine.
-Faculty teach Gross Anatomy, Biochemistry, Cell and Molecular Biology and Physiology to students of the Schools of Medicine, Dentistry, Pharmacy, and Allied Health and Nursing and the College of Arts and Science.
-Training in research and advanced clinical anatomy is given in the graduate programs.
+The department of Biomedical Sciences provides education and research training in the sciences basic to medicine.
+Faculty teach in the disciplinary areas of Biochemistry, Cell and Molecular Biology, Physiology, and Neuroscience to professional students in the Schools of Medicine and Dentistry, and to graduate students in our master’s and doctoral degree programs.
+Research opportunities and training are provided to many other types of students including undergraduates in the College of Arts and Sciences.

 Highlights